WA-Department-of-Agriculture/soils/README.md

 We assume you’re using [RStudio v2022.07](https://dailies.rstudio.com/version/2022.07.2+576.pro12/) or later for editing and previewing Quarto documents.
-We **strongly** recommend you use the [latest release of RStudio](https://posit.co/download/rstudio-desktop/) for support of all Quarto features.
+We **strongly recommend** you use the [latest release of RStudio](https://posit.co/download/rstudio-desktop/) for support of all Quarto features.

-To render Microsoft Word (MS Word) documents, Microsoft Word must be installed and activated.
+To render Microsoft Word (MS Word) documents, you must have MS Word installed and activated.

 **If you’re new to Quarto and Markdown formatting syntax, first take a